How to Take Care of Houseplants During the Winter

 Ideal Home for Plants

 The temperatures for indoor plants depend on the comfort of humans living or working indoors.
 Most plants and people are comfortable at the same temperatures.
 Humans find a suitable temperature range of 60-80 degrees warm.

 These temperatures are similar to the tropical areas where our indoor plants are native.
-Although some plants can manage at 50 degrees, if it gets below or too high above the comfort zone, they will suffer the consequence.
+Although some plants can manage at 50 degrees, they will suffer the consequence if it gets below or too high above the comfort zone.

-Even though the temperature is seldom an issue with our indoor environment, during the winter, we must be aware of the subtle difference in temperatures throughout the indoor areas.
+Even though the temperature is seldom an issue with our indoor environment, we must be aware of the subtle difference in temperatures throughout the indoor areas during the winter.

 Large rooms, hallways, and different exposures along with the doors and windows can affect the temperature of your “microclimate.”
 Indoor areas are colder or warmer than other areas in a home or office.
 Even within a room, some areas are colder or warmer than the rest of the room.

 When placing a plant or warming a room, be aware of the different temperatures throughout the indoor area.
 Keeping an area around 72 degrees is ideal for most indoor plants.

-Office buildings sometimes have the temperature turned down on weekends and, most the time causes chilling, which harms the plants.
+Office buildings sometimes have the temperature turned down on weekends and, most of the time, causes chilling, which harms the plants.

 Drafts are a problem for plants as well.
 The can be too cold or too warm can cause the dropping of leaves, flowers, or flower buds.
 As a rule, plants are prone to be damaged if they end up in the corner where heat gets trapped.

 Temperature adversely affects the plants in several ways.
-If a plant has all the factors needed for maximum growth, but the temperature is too cold, the plant will grow more slowly than it should or cause some noticeable problems.
+If a plant has all the factors needed for maximum growth, but the temperature is too cold, it will grow more slowly than it should or cause some noticeable problems.

-Cold temperature problems generally show up slowly – unless you are a dracaena, ming aralia, kentia palm, snake plant, or aglaonema (silver queen), and even some orchids show signs of being too cold, right away.
+Cold temperature problems generally show up slowly – unless you are a dracaena, ming aralia, kentia palm, snake plant, or aglaonema (silver queen).
+Even some orchids show signs of being too cold right away.

 Would you adjust the indoor environment so your plants can grow better?